 - Plan your work schedule with your supervisor.
 Please note, the calculations assume you are working all pay periods assigned to the semester/session.

-Your offer rate / Hourly pay rate / 18 weeks = hours per week.
+Your offer amount / Hourly pay rate / 18 weeks = hours per week.

-Your offer rate / Hourly pay rate / 8 weeks = hours per week.
+Your offer amount / Hourly pay rate / 8 weeks = hours per week.